HullaBrian/Connect3r/README.md

 # Connect3r
-Connect3r is a a python package that will allow for quick, simple, and effective SSH connections
+Connect3r is a a python package that aims to allow for quick, simple, and effective SSH connections using as much vanilla python as possible.
-# Setup
+# Setup for Docker Container
 To setup the docker container used for testing purposes:
 1. Run "build-container.sh" as the root user:
-   1. ``sudo ./build-container.sh``
+   1. ``sudo ./build-container.sh`` **YOU NEED SUPER-USER PRIVILEGES**
    2. Be sure to take note of the ip and ports listed in the output:
         ```
         Test SSH Server given ip: 172.17.0.2
         Test SSH Server exposed on ports:
-        22/tcp -> 0.0.0.0:49161
+        22/tcp -> 0.0.0.0:49158
-        22/tcp -> :::49161
+        22/tcp -> :::49158
         Exporting environment variables
         ```
 2. To initiate an SSH connection with the docker container, run: